Standard Operating Procedures

 • Monitor local airport frequencies to “get the picture” of the traffic in the area.

-• Develop a systematic scanning technique and use everyone in the aircraft to help scan for traffic.
+• Develop a systematic scanning technique and have everyone on the aircraft help scan for traffic.

 • Avoid practicing flight maneuvers near instrument approach areas or extended runway centerlines.